 “To work across the translational spectrum, you need buy-in from people living with the condition, their families, the physicians providing direct care and the institutes.
 Libin is uniquely collaborative.”

-Another impressed physician is cardiac surgeon Dr. Paul Fedak, MD, PhD, the director of the Libin Cardiovascular Institute.
+Dr. Paul Fedak, MD, PhD, the director of the Libin Cardiovascular Institute, is impressed.

 Despite working with Phillips for less than one year, he already knows his lab is going to be making medical advances that will be discussed for years to come.